mrqzzz/kpad/README.md

 If in your cluster you use something different from the plain "kubectl" CLI command, you can configure if in kpad launching `kpad -c` and change the configuration there.

-For example if you use "MicroK8s", launch `kpad -c` and change like this:
+For example if you use "MicroK8s", then launch `kpad -c` and change like this:
 ```
 kubectl: microk8s kubectl
 ```